-[Make sure each group has moved across to their group's Food Map slide on Miro] In this activity, groups create a food map.
+In this activity, groups create a food map.
 Ask them to think of a nutritious or healthy food that they'd like to eat more of, but can't.
-Make a map on the slide in the Miro board by drawing how this food came to be on your plate/bowl.
+Make a map on the worksheet by drawing how this food came to be on your plate/bowl.
 Facilitator - please guide participants through these steps one at a time, giving them a few minutes to complete each step:

-- 1. In your group, decide on a nutritious or healthy food you'd all like to eat more of and write down the food your group chose in the top corner of your map (2 minutes) - 2.
+- 1. In your group, decide on a nutritious or healthy food you'd all like to eat more of and write down the food your group chose in the top corner of you map (2 minutes) - 2.
 Now, on your map, draw the places you eat this food like your home, school, etc. Write done the names of these places (3 minutes) - 3.
 Now sketch where you get this food from do you buy it at markets or shops, or do you get in from somewhere else?
 Remember to write down the names of those places.
-Draw arrows from the places you get the food to your plate or bowl (5 minutes)

-- 4. Food has to get to the places you buy it somehow.
+Draw arrows from the places you get the food to your plate or bowl (5 minutes) - 4.
+Food has to get to the places you buy it somehow.
 Now, on your map, show us how the food gets to where you buy it.
 For example, sketch factories or farms to show how ingredients are grown or are processed before it gets to the shop or market.
 Use arrows or draw trucks or boats to show how ingredients move or are transported from one place to another.
 (5 minutes) - 5.
 Finally, on the same map draw what happens to the 'left over' food waste after eating this food.
 Does this go in your household bin?
 Or into the compost or in a community tip?
 (3 minutes)